 - Resource Usage

 Blockchain state storage refers to the information which can be accessed from application logic.
-This includes data such as order books and account balances.
+It includes data such as order books and account balances.

 - Network Bandwidth

 Network bandwidth is temporarily consumed every time a user sends a transaction.
 It is calculated as the average consumption in bytes over the preceding three days.

 - CPU Bandwidth

 CPU bandwidth is temporarily consumed every time a user sends an action or transaction.
 This is calculated as the average consumption in microseconds over the preceding three days.

 The Network Bandwidth and CPU Bandwidth are allocated based on the number of tokens held in a 3-day staking contract.
 The consumed Network and CPU bandwidth free up automatically with time and you can use the same staked tokens again.

 RAM needs to be purchased at the market price, which follows the Bancor Algorithm.

 Bancor Algorithm was established on the Bancor Protocol for tokens on smart contract blockchains for an autonomous liquidity mechanism and automatically determined prices.
 Network and CPU bandwidth get freed up automatically.
 But, RAM only gets freed up when data is deleted from the account state, after which you can resell the RAM at the market price.

 The blockchain community has adopted EOS positively.
 Numerous applications have already been built on the platform.
 We’ll discuss a few of these applications here to provide a perspective on the range of uses.